kwonsungja/Myproject/README.md

 ---

 # 📌 Project Overview

 This project aims to design a simple but meaningful English learning application using Streamlit for high school Grade 1 students.
-The app is designed not only for vocabulary memorization but also for improving English reading ability through repeated exposure to important language knowledge and language chunks.
+The app is designed not only for vocabulary memorization but also for improving English reading and listening ability through repeated exposure to important language knowledge and language chunks.

 The application includes:
 - Etymology